PhilippeBekaert/hdspeconf/doc/AIOPro.md

 **Pitch**

-Displays the current source sample rate pitch relative to the nearest standard sample rate, in parts per million.
+Displays the current source sample rate deviation from the nearest standard sample rate, in parts per million.

-If running in master mode, pitch can also be changed manually.
-It changes sample rate and tune at the same time, during recording and playback.
+Pitch can be set when running in master mode: It changes sample rate and tune at the same time, during recording and playback.
 This may be useful to align with other sources and for creative effects.
 It allows to tune / de-tune the entire DAW, e.g. to match instruments which cannot be tuned.
 The slider can be moved using the mouse, or the arrow up/down or page up/down keyboard keys allow changing the pitch to common values.
 Use the keyboard keys to precisely reset to 0.

 **Input Level**